-17 Cool and Whimsical Holiday Cards to Stock up on Now
+17 Perfectly Whimsical Holiday Cards to Stock up on Now

-I’ll be the first to admit it: I’m a bit of a stationary whore.
-A box of personalized thank-you notes thrills me almost as much as a new pair of shoes; I can’t help myself from popping in to every novelty shop I see in search of new greeting cards; and I don’t hesitate to spend three or four times what I would in the cheesy Hallmark aisle on a thick-stock salutation hand-illustrated in France (it’s worth it!).
+I’ll be the first to admit it: I’m a slight stationary addict.
+A box of personalized thank-you notes thrills me almost as much as a new outfit, I feel compelled to pop in to every novelty shop I see in search of new greeting cards, and I don’t hesitate to spend three times what I would in the CVS Hallmark aisle on a thick-stock salutation hand-illustrated in France (très worth it).

 MORE: 40 Festive Items That Will Make Your Home Extra-Sparkly

-Ahead, you’ll find 17 of the best holiday greeting cards I’ve seen this season.
-Whether you’re in search of a whimsical Hannukah card, a sweet-but-not-cloying Christmas salutation, or something that conveys your love for friends and family even if you hate the holidays (number three is for you), there’s a little something for everyone here.
+So you can trust me when I say that the 17 holiday greeting cards ahead are some of the prettiest and most charming I’ve found in years.
+Whether you’re in search of a unique Hannukah card, a cute-but-not-cloying Christmas greeting, or a note that conveys your love for friends and family even if you hate the holidays (check out the Scrooge-inspired number three), there’s a little something for everyone.